leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 ## Related Work

 The [Johns Hopkins University Library](https://www.library.jhu.edu/library-services/electronic-theses-dissertations/formatting-requirements/) mentions [this other LaTeX template](https://github.com/jrclayton/jhu-dissertation-mwe).
-What makes our template different is that it’s small and comes with [line-by-line explanations](#contents).
+What makes our template different is that it’s smaller and comes with [line-by-line explanations](#contents).